×

 David Aguilar will be your photo tour leader throughout this Patagonia photo tour, and he will make sure that you are in the right place at the right time to get the best photography results from this tour.
 He will help you with your photography, technique, and composition in all your landscape and night images.

-David is a real expert on Patagonia after taking many trips throughout the region over the last few years.
+David is a real expert on Patagonia after taking many trips throughout the region and running photo tours there over the last few years.
 He’s very knowledgeable about the most photogenic locations, the weather patterns, and the best techniques to capture breathtaking landscape images.
 He has also hiked all around the main landmarks of Patagonia and has discovered many rarely known photo locations that he’ll show you on this trip.

 David’s main passion is traveling and helping others with their craft.
 He’s traveled extensively, not only in Patagonia and South America, but also in Nordic countries like Iceland and Norway and across vast areas in the European Alps.